<?xml version="1.0" encoding="UTF-8"?>

 &lt;p&gt;Halima Nalunkuma is Director of Kiryandongo Agro Input Center Limited.
 She's a great talker, equal parts inspiring, thoughtful and insighful, and as she mentions in our chat, she received support from the Climate Smart Jobs Initiative.
 It supports '...sustainable solutions for Ugandan smallholder farmers to respond to climate change.'
 You can find out more about the Climate Smart Jobs programme here:&lt;/p&gt;

-&lt;p&gt;&lt;a href="https://csj.co.ug/" target="_blank" rel="nofollow noopener"&gt;https://csj.co.ug/&lt;/a&gt;&lt;/p&gt;
+&lt;p&gt;&lt;a href="https://csj.co.ug/" rel="nofollow noopener"&gt;https://csj.co.ug/&lt;/a&gt;&lt;/p&gt;

 &lt;p&gt;Climate Smart Jobs is also the funder of this podcast.
 Thanks to Halima Nalunkuma for being so generous with her time and knowledge.
-Drop us a line any time - &lt;a href="mailto:climatetalkpod@gmail.com" target="_blank" rel="nofollow noopener"&gt;climatetalkpod@gmail.com&lt;/a&gt;&lt;/p&gt;
+Drop us a line any time - &lt;a href="mailto:climatetalkpod@gmail.com" rel="nofollow noopener"&gt;climatetalkpod@gmail.com&lt;/a&gt;&lt;/p&gt;

 &lt;p&gt;Thanks for listening and see you next time - &lt;/p&gt;